arkdevil/softpanorama/README.md

 [sp47](sp47/criptwar/krupnik), [sp54](sp54/forum/c-club/martynov),
 [sp55](sp55/benefic/krupnik/cript), [sp57](sp57/forum/potapkin).

-As translation is semi-automatic, some files, like configuration or help files, could have been erroneously translated.
+As conversion is semi-automatic, some files, like configuration or help files, could have been erroneously translated.
 In this case, please open the github issue and get the original files from the [original archives folder](sparc) as a temporary workaround.